ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 <div class="notes">
   <p><strong>What about later (non-LTS) versions of Ubuntu?</strong></p>
   <p>At the time this page was last updated (January 2022), the latest release of Ubuntu is 21.10.
+However, this version has a couple of regressions in terms of its support for Bay Trail tablets:</p>
+  <ol><li>The installer by default leaves the system in an unbootable state, it will present a grub rescue prompt when booting to the installed system</li>
-However, this version uses an updated kernel that has <a href="https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410">a bug preventing sound from working</a>.
-There may also a regression in terms of its support for Bay Trail tablets in the installer.
-If you install from an Ubuntu 21.10 image, you will likely find that you can't boot into your new installation.
-For this reason <strong>I still recommend installing Ubuntu 20.04.3</strong>, and not applying kernel updates until the bug is resolved.</p>
+  <li>By default it will install an updated kernel that has <a href="https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410">a bug preventing sound from working</a>.</li></ol>
+  <p>For these reasons <strong>I still recommend installing Ubuntu 20.04.3</strong>, and not applying kernel updates to 5.13 or later until the audio bug is resolved.</p>
 </div>

 ## Equipment Required